 Note The maximum length of the password is 14 characters.
-The following characters are valid: A-Z, a-z, 0-9, !#\$%&'-.@^ ~.
+The following characters are valid: A-Z, a-z, 0-9, !#\$%&'-.@^-.
+Changing the password may affect the plug and play functionality of these cameras with an AvertX NVR.

 Network

 You can choose to use a fixed IP address or a dynamic IP address (assigned by a DHCP server or router) for the camera.